 Attorneys Charles Dutko and Corey Chwiecko have successfully represented client charged with drug possession, possession with intent to distribute, criminal use of a communication facility, corrupt organizations, and drug delivery resulting in death.

-Pennsylvania law still considers marijuana a Schedule I drug.
+Marijuana - Pennsylvania law still considers marijuana a Schedule I drug.
 Therefore, marijuana possession in Pennsylvania continues to be a criminal offense.
-The current law provides that a person convicted of possessing a small amount of marijuana, less than 30 grams, is guilty of an ungraded misdemeanor and subject to a maximum penalty of 30 days in jail and a $500 fine.
+A person convicted of possessing a small amount of marijuana, less than 30 grams, is guilty of an ungraded misdemeanor with a maximum penalty of 30 days in jail and a $500 fine.

-defendants do not receive the maximum penalty.
-As criminal defense attorneys, we often see that drug sentences are within the standard range, determined by: the seriousness of the current offense, the offense gravity score (“OGS”), the defendant's prior record, and the prior record score.
+Sentencing - Common Pleas Judges have discretion when sentencing a defendant.
+Most defendants do not receive the maximum penalty.
+Defendants are most often sentenced within the standard range, which is determined by the seriousness of the current offence (referred to as the offense gravity score, or "OGS") and the defendant's prior record score.

 We've helped clients that have received drug charges in Berks, Lehigh, Carbon, Northampton, and Schuylkill Counties, including Allentown, Bethlehem, Easton, and Reading.
 Call Dutko & Chwiecko today and speak with an aggressive criminal defense lawyer for FREE!

 If you've been charged with a Drug Offense or related charges in Allentown, Reading, Bethlehem, Easton, Jim Thorpe, Pottsville, or any surrounding city or town, you need a reliable attorney on your side.